 A bowlful of fruit, scrambled eggs, nuts, and matcha form this Brazilian beauty’s pre–fashion show breakfast of choice.

-Kloss is known for her clean eating lifestyle (she even has her own line of all-natural “kookies” at Momofuku Milk Bar).
+Karlie Kloss is known for her clean-eating lifestyle (she even has her own line of all-natural “kookies” at Momofuku Milk Bar).
 But she’s also known for keeping her diet interesting with photogenic, flavorful foods like this blackberry breakfast smoothie.
+Here, she's noshing on a vibrant and satiating mix of fresh-squeezed orange juice, fruit, granola, and flaky pastry.
+Oh, and coffee!

 This runway favorite relies on protein-packed berry smoothies to fuel her morning workouts.